EndlessWay1/Automatic_Surat_Pdt/README.md

 # Automatic_Surat_Pdt
 This Repository contains the files made in `Python 3.10`, needed to built a `Surat`.
 This repo contains a `Online Google Docs` parser by `html`, a `docx editor` methods, and the `json` to built it.
-Further details is contain within the file
+Further details is contain within the file.

 ## Usage: ##